westonstearns/Kaggle-Python-Tutorial/chapter2.md

 By limiting the complexity of your decision tree you will increase its generality and thus its usefulness for prediction!
 *** =instructions
-- Include the Siblings/Spouses Abord, Parents/Childeren Aboard, and Embarked features in a new set of features.
+- Include the Siblings/Spouses Aboard, Parents/Childeren Aboard, and Embarked features in a new set of features.
-- Fit your second tree `my_tree_two` with the new featurs, and control for the the model compelexity by togoling the `max_depth` and `min_samples_split` arguments.
+- Fit your second tree `my_tree_two` with the new features, and control for the the model compelexity by toggling the `max_depth` and `min_samples_split` arguments.

 *** =hint